-Lex Thompson.
-Born in Pensacola, Florida (USA), Lex Thompson is a contemporary photographer currently based in Minneapolis.
+Lex Thompson (born in Pensacola, Florida, USA) is a contemporary photographer currently based in Minneapolis.
 He studied photography at San Francisco Art Institute, California.

 That’s hard to say.
 My father is a photographer, so it’s always been a bit ubiquitous in my life, but I certainly remember working with him as a kid in the darkroom he had built in our garage.